Correlation without causality keeps alive the myth of ventilation as good

 However, water activity and RH are identical thermodynamic entities, with RH being the water activity multiplied by a hundred, for convenience in eliminating the decimal marker.
 Biologists use activity, meteorologists and conservators use RH.

 What Ms Ferreira explains is that the RH in equilibrium with the surface of an object can be far from the RH at large in the ambient space.
 There is a state of disequilibrium through the boundary layer between moist solid and drier air.
 If one does nothing, the whole system will eventually settle down to a steady state with identical equilibrium RH within the pores of the object and in the ambient space.
-On the way towards this equilibrium a damp material can remain damp enough for mould growth to begin before it dries to a safe equilibrium RH.
+On the way towards this equilibrium a damp material can remain damp long enough for mould growth to begin before it dries to a safe equilibrium RH.
 Since the rate of drying depends on the air flow, so does the time available above a limiting RH for mould germination.

-The experiment described in this poster is an investigation of the drying rates of various materials subjected to different air flow over their surfaces.
+The experiment described in this poster is an investigation of the drying rates of various dampened materials subjected to different air flow over their surfaces.
 This process has been abundantly researched, since drying of cloth, paper, peas and dung are industrial processes which are energy intensive and benefit from exact research into drying rates.
 The diffusion rate of moisture through many materials has been measured and incorporated into computer models for moisture movement in building walls and through wooden sculptures.

 The advocacy of air movement to counter mould growth, instead of cutting off the source of water, has a long history in conservation, even at the level of official guidance.
 The British Standard for Archives 5454 of 2000, now mercifully obsolete, made frequent advice to ventilate: